zweily/copilot-api/README.md

 bun run start
 ```

-Runs the server in production mode with optimizations enabled and hot reloading disabled.
+Runs the server in production mode with hot reloading disabled.
 Use this for deployment or production environments.

 ### Command Line Options